Thunder-Solutions/Thunder-State/README.md

 ## Future

-I am going to be making several additions before officially releasing to npm.
+There will still be several more additions before officially releasing to npm.
  * computed values, which will also be assigned to `state.getters`
  * an option to make actions work asynchronously
  * integration with graphQL